discordjs/guide/guide/popular-topics/collectors.md

 Collectors are useful to enable your bot to obtain *additional* input after the first command was sent.
 An example would be initiating a quiz, where the bot will "await" a correct response from somebody.

 ::: tip
-You can read the docs for the Collector class <docs-link path="class/Collector">here</docs-link>.
+You can read the docs for the Collector class <DocsLink path="class/Collector">here</DocsLink>.
 :::

 ### Basic message collector